 Using a web app's package name, you can distribute it to users.

 Another way to support web apps in your EMM console is to integrate with the web apps API.
 To

 Web apps created through the API can be added to policy immediately after creation.
 However, it may take several minutes before they are installed on devices or becomes visible to the user in the managed Play store.

 Distribute a web app

-You can distribute a web app just like any other app—by adding the product ID returned by the iframe or API to a device's policy.
+You can distribute a web app just like any other app—by adding the package name returned by the iframe or API to a device's policy.

 For a device to support a web app's display mode, it must have Google Chrome